Find out about Annual Tax on Enveloped Dwellings, and what to do if it affects you.

 The company’s activities in the historic house must be commercial and with a profit-seeking motive, even if that profit doesn’t cover the full costs of the house.
 Also, access must be to a significant part of the property (relative to the size, nature and function of the areas opened to the public).

-This will apply even where a person connected with the owner is in occupation.
+This applies even where a person connected with the owner is in occupation.

 If a company owns a farmhouse that carries out farming commercially and with a profit seeking motive, it may be able to claim a relief that will reduce its ATED charge to nil.